oneclick/rubyinstaller/README.txt

 Avoid running this project into a PATH containing spaces as the MSYS environment has issues correctly mounting /etc/fstab entries for MinGW.

-On Vista or Windows 7, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.